 Khul Bai Kot?
 Ratanpurot.”

-These lines show the arrival of Goddess during the Bihu season, which can be found in Bihu songs as,
+These lines show the arrival of the Goddess during the Bihu season, which can be found in Bihu songs as,

 “Kolimoti e bai ghuri Bohagoloi